Effective vanishing theorems for ample and globally generated vector bundles: Vanishing theorems for bounded vector bundles

-\emph{Proof of Theorem \ref{main}.} When $m=1$, the conclusion is obvious.
+\begin{proof}[Proof of Theorem \ref{main}] When $m=1$, the conclusion is obvious.
 In this case, the only vanishing pair is $(p,q)=(n,n)$ and it follows from the fact that $H^{n,n}(X,\sE)=0$ if $\sE$ is Griffiths-positive.
 Now we consider $m\geq 2$.
-If $E$ is a globally generated vector bundle with rank $r$ and $L$ is an ample line bundle, by Proposition \ref{naturalbounds}, $E$ is strictly $(0,1)$-bounded by $L^{\frac{1}{m-1}}\ts \det E$.
+If $E$ is a globally generated vector bundle with rank $r$ and $L$ is an ample line bundle, by Proposition \ref{naturalbounds}, $E$ is strictly $(0,1)$-bounded by $L^{\frac{1}{m-1}}\ts \det E$ (in the curvature sense, here we do not really use the concept of $\Q$-line bundles).
 Theorem \ref{main} follows from Theorem \ref{main1} for $(\eps_1,\eps_2)=(0,1)$ and the relation